About OII

 OII Organization

-OII has an office in Olympia and will be opening an office in Spokane.
-Additional regional offices are planned for Central Washington with three more on the west side of the state.
+OII has an office in Olympia, and additional regional offices are planned for Central Washington, with three more on the west side of the state.

 The agency has a budget for 80 staff members, about half of them being investigator positions.
 Other positions include: